Workplace Giving.co.uk

-What the Payroll Giving Quality Mark is, how UK employers earn Bronze, Silver, Gold or Platinum, and whether it's worth pursuing in 2026.
+What the Payroll Giving Quality Mark is, the five award tiers (Bronze, Silver, Gold, Platinum, Diamond), the participation thresholds, and whether it's worth pursuing.

-If you run a payroll giving scheme in the UK and you have done it well, you have probably noticed there is no especially obvious way to prove it.
+If you run a payroll giving scheme in the UK and you’ve done it well, you’ve probably noticed there’s no especially obvious way to prove it.
 Tax-efficient donations vanish into the same line on a payslip as student loan repayments.
 Employees rarely talk about it.
 Internal comms go quiet after the launch email.
-The Payroll Giving Quality Mark exists, in part, to fix that problem — to give employers a piece of external recognition for something that is otherwise invisible.
+The Payroll Giving Quality Mark exists, in part, to fix that problem — to give employers external recognition for something otherwise invisible.

-This article explains what the Quality Mark is, how the award tiers work, what an application actually involves, and whether it is worth the effort.
-We will also look at the common reasons employers either ignore it or fail to renew, and what good practice looks like alongside it.
+This article explains what the Quality Mark is, how the five award tiers work, what an application involves, and whether it’s worth the effort.

 What the Payroll Giving Quality Mark actually is

-The Payroll Giving Quality Mark is a government-backed recognition scheme for UK employers who offer payroll giving to their staff.
-It was introduced in 2006 and is administered by the Quality Mark Team on behalf of HMRC and the payroll giving industry.
+The Payroll Giving Quality Mark is a recognition scheme for UK employers who offer payroll giving.
+It is administered by the Association of Payroll Giving Organisations (APGO) and recognised by HMRC.
 There are two layers worth understanding:

-- The Quality Mark Awards — a tiered set of awards (Bronze, Silver, Gold and Platinum) that recognise employers based on the percentage of their workforce participating in the scheme.
+• The Quality Mark Awards — five tiers (Bronze, Silver, Gold, Platinum, Diamond) that recognise employers based on the percentage of their workforce participating

-It is not a regulator’s stamp in the same sense as the Charity Commission’s register or the FCA’s authorisation list.
-It is closer to a kitemark — a credible, recognisable badge that says “we do this properly”.
+It is not a statutory stamp in the same sense as the Charity Commission’s register or the FCA’s authorisation list.
+It’s closer to a kitemark — a credible, recognisable badge that says “we do this properly”.
 For a finance or HR lead, the value sits in three places: external reputation, internal engagement, and a useful prompt to actually run the scheme well rather than letting it gather dust.

-Payroll giving in the UK was created by the Finance Act 1986 and is now governed primarily by the Income Tax (Earnings and Pensions) Act 2003.
+Payroll giving in the UK was created under the Charitable Deductions (Approved Schemes) Regulations 1986 and went live in April 1987.
 The mechanics are simple: employees authorise deductions from gross pay, the employer passes those deductions to a Payroll Giving Agency approved by HMRC, and the agency forwards the funds to the employee’s chosen charity or charities.

 Because deductions come from gross pay, donors get tax relief at their marginal rate immediately — no Gift Aid claim is required.
 A basic-rate taxpayer donating £10 sees £8 leave their net pay; a higher-rate taxpayer sees £6.
-We have covered the maths in more detail in our guide to how payroll giving works and the differences between payroll giving and Gift Aid.
+We’ve covered the maths in more detail in our guide to how payroll giving works and the differences between Payroll Giving and Direct Debit + Gift Aid.

 The Quality Mark sits on top of that statutory framework.
-It does not change anything about your tax position or your duties under the Employment Rights Act 1996.
+It does not change anything about the tax position.
 It is purely a recognition layer.

 How the award tiers work

-Two things matter about this design.
-First, it is percentage-based, which means a 30-person accountancy firm can win Platinum more easily than a 30,000-person retailer.
-Second, it is annual — you are only as good as last year’s payroll data, which is a useful built-in nudge to keep promoting the scheme rather than treating launch day as the finish line.
+Two things matter about the design.
+First, it’s percentage-based — which means a 30-person accountancy firm can win Diamond more easily than a 30,000-person retailer.
+Second, it’s annual — you’re only as good as last year’s payroll data, which is a useful built-in nudge to keep promoting the scheme rather than treating launch day as the finish line.

 Who applies, and how